netdata/netdata/claim/README.md

     proxy = socks5h://proxy.example.com:1080 # With a URL
 ```

 You can now move on to claiming.
-Be sure to switch to the `netdata` user or use `sudo` as explained in the [step
-above](#how-to-claim-a-node).

-When you claim with the `netdata-claim.sh` script, add the `-proxy=` parameter and append the same proxy setting you
+When you claim with the `netdata-claim.sh` script, add the `-proxy=` parameter and
-added to `netdata.conf`.
+append the same proxy setting you added to `netdata.conf`.

 ```bash
 sudo netdata-claim.sh -token=MYTOKEN1234567 -rooms=room1,room2 -url=https://app.netdata.cloud -proxy=socks5h://203.0.113.0:1080